-Delicious and warming chilli con carne.
+Delicious and warming chilli con carne with a meat-free option included in this recipe.
 This family favourite is sure to impress anyone who tries it!
 Serve with rice, atop a jacket potato, nachos or with a side of homemade cornbread.

 1 teaspoon cumin seeds

 1 teaspoon dried oregano

 Generous pinch of ground cinnamon

 1 teaspoon paprika (I use smoked for the best flavour)

 1 teaspoon mild chilli powder – omit if using fresh chilli

 1 red or white onion, diced

 400-450g (approx. 1lb) lean minced beef (I tend to go for 5% fat) – you can use a meat alternative instead if preferred

 2 tablespoons tomato puree